 NinjaTrader

-- Minimum deposit for a futures trading account is $1,000 and $50 for a forex trading account.
+- The minimum deposit for a futures trading account is $1,000, and $50 for a forex trading account.
 Day trading margins for popular futures such as the Emini S&P 500 are $500.

-- Commissions typically start at $0.53 per contract, but this is dependant on whether you are leasing the software or using the free version.
+- Commissions typically start at $0.53 per contract, but this is dependent on whether you are leasing the software or using the free version.

-- Purchase Lifetime license for $1099 or annual lease for $720 if you have a compatible broker.
+- Purchase a Lifetime license for $1099 or an annual lease for $720 if you have a compatible broker.

 - The free software version requires you to use NinjaTrader Brokerage.